tardate/LittleArduinoProjects/Equipment/PowerMeter/README.md

 A few ideas:

 * add auto-ranging (adjust the calibration when readings are heading under/over range)
-* design a PCB for the circiut
+* design a PCB for the circuit
 * find a DC switched jack with a normally open 3rd pin?

 ## Credits and References